Psilocybe weraroa

-Psilocybe weraroa (formerly Weraroa novae-zelandiae) is a secotioid fungus in the family Hymenogastraceae.
-It is endemic to New Zealand.
-This species is closely related to Psilocybe cyanescens and is in the Cyanescens phylogenetic clade.
+Psilocybe weraroa, formerly Weraroa novae-zelandiae, is a secotioid fungus in the family Hymenogastraceae.
+It is endemic to New Zealand, where it grows in native forests from rotting wood and woody debris.
+Despite its pouch-like form this species is closely related to Psilocybe cyanescens and Psilocybe subaeruginosa.
 As a bluing member of the genus Psilocybe it contains the psychoactive compounds psilocin and psilocybin.
+It has been cultivated commercially by Rua Bioscience with a view to researching potential medical applications, bringing together its traditional uses in Rongoā Māori with the recent interest in Western medicine into the medical applications of psilocin and psilocybin.